 Is there anything worse than commuting in rainy weather?
 Over here in NY, looking outside to see another rainy day (in summer or in winter) can sometimes feel like the bane of our existence.
 Nobody wants to have to worry about keeping their things —and themselves—dry, all the time.
 Plus, each time the storm clouds roll in, we adjust our beauty routines accordingly; this is particularly an issue for anyone who styles their hair.
 A freshly curled mane or a straightened style doesn’t stand a chance against a washout, so we toss it up in a ponytail, bun, or whatever hairstyle we can muster with a hair tie or clip.

 But why should boring hair be synonymous with bad weather?
 Instead, we should take a stand against a gloomy day and make the most out of it with a cute ’do.
-Keep scrolling to take a look at our favorite (easy) hairstyles that will still look great even when it’s pouring out.

 This tri-twisted pony is literally just three sections of hair twisted down into a low ponytail secured with bobby pins.
 And any frizz might actually help this look.
 Looks a lot trickier than it sounds, right?
 Check out this tutorial to see for yourself if you don't believe us.